 Since I graduated and became aware of increasingly mainstream health trends, fasting has gained serious traction.
-Starting with the 5:2 Diet, intermediate fasting is used by some groups as a standard part of their programmes.
-I even tried intermediate fasting for several months, which worked as weight maintenance until emotions interfered.
+Starting with the 5:2 Diet, intermediate fasting is used by various groups as a standard part of their programmes.
+I even tried intermediate fasting for several months, which worked well for maintaining my weight until my emotions interfered.

 Being the nerdy Christian obsessed with food that I am, I started to look at whether or not fasting for health overlapped with biblical fasting.
 So I’ve looked up 10 verses about fasting.
 From motives through to examples, fasting was a biblical practice before it was ever a health trend.
 That doesn’t mean the Bible ignored its health benefits either.

-These 10 verses will show how fasting was originally intended to be a spiritual discipline instead.
+These 10 verses will show how fasting was originally intended to be a spiritual discipline.
 So if you’ve ever consisted fasting and didn’t know where to start, keep reading.

 - Isaiah 58 v6-7: Fasting is one way to break bonds of all kinds that hold us.
 Isaiah talks about fasting as a way to break the bonds of wickedness.
 Part of breaking these bonds is having the opportunity to share with others and to help them.
 Loosing our own bonds often gives us the opportunity to help those less well off than ourselves.